 |1980-81||Kentucky||Offensive Line Graduate Assistant|

-- Spent one season at USC as the Run Game Coordinator and Offensive Line Coach, helping the Trojans to a 10-4 season and victory in the Las Vegas Bowl.
+- Spent one season at USC, helping the Trojans to a 10-4 season and victory in the Las Vegas Bowl.
 USC finished the season ranked 19th in the polls.

-- Spent two seasons at Arkansas (2008-09) as the assistant head coach and offensive line coach.
-The Razorbacks led the Southeastern Conference in scoring in 2009 and won the 2010 AutoZone Liberty Bowl.
+- Helped lead an Arkansas offense that ranked first in the Southeastern Conference in scoring in 2009 and won the 2010 AutoZone Liberty Bowl.